stashed/postgres/docs/standalone.md

   secret:
     name: sample-postgres-auth
   secretTransforms:
   - renameKey:
       from: POSTGRES_USER
       to: username
   - renameKey:
       from: POSTGRES_PASSWORD
       to: password
   type: kubedb.com/postgres
+  version: "11.2"
 ```

 Stash uses the `AppBinding` crd to connect with the target database.
 It requires the following two fields to set in AppBinding's `Spec` section.